 AMD Ryzen 3rd Generation release date

 In fact, we’ve seen a new rumor that suggests that AMD Ryzen 3000 chips will be launching alongside AMD Navi graphics cards in July.
-And, recent retail leaks might even back that up.
-This release date would line up with the mid-2019 window that AMD announced at CES 2019, so we’ll have to wait and see what happens.
+In fact, AMD CEO Lisa Su herself teased that she would reveal the “next generation of high-performance AMD platforms and products” at the AMD Computex 2019 keynote.

 AMD Ryzen 3rd Generation price